-Beginning in 2013, when your Part D plan will not pay for your drug, you should receive a notice at the pharmacy explaining your appeal rights titled Medicare Prescription Drug Coverage and Your Rights notice.
-It provides a general set of options to potentially get your drug covered.
-Even though your plan will not pay for the medication, this paper is not a formal denial.
+When your Part D plan will not pay for your drug, you should receive a notice at the pharmacy titled Medicare Prescription Drug Coverage and Your Rights.
+This notice provides instructions on filing an exception request with your plan.
+Note that even though your plan will not pay for the medication, this initial notice is not a formal denial.

-- Your drug may not be on your plan’s formulary or list of covered drugs.
+- Off-formulary: the drug is not on your plan’s list of covered drugs

-If the plan tells you your drug has been denied for one of these reasons, ask your doctor to write a letter of support to send to your plan requesting an exception to the plan’s rules.
-This letter should explain that another medication would be dangerous or less effective for you.
+If your plan denied your drug for one of these reasons, ask your doctor to write a letter of support to send to your plan requesting an exception to the plan’s rules.
+This letter should explain why you need the drug and, if possible, how other medications to treat the same condition are dangerous or less effective for you.
 You should get a decision from the plan within 72 hours.
-If you need your drug immediately because your health would be jeopardized by a long appeal process, your doctor can request an expedited appeal and you should get a decision from your plan within 24 hours.
+If you need your drug immediately because your health could be seriously harmed by waiting the standard timeline, you or your doctor can request an expedited decision, and you should receive this decision from your plan within 24 hours.

-If your plan approves your exception request, your drug should be covered for at least the rest of the year.
-If your exception request is denied, you should appeal.
+If your plan approves your exception request, your drug should be covered until the end of the current calendar year.
+If your exception request is denied, you can choose to appeal.